mpark1994/Recipe-Finder/README.md

 https://spoonacular.com/food-api

 #### Bugs
-Contact me forms do not operate under Heroku - works fine on localhost.
+Contact me forms do not operate as intended on Heroku - works fine on user's own OS if files are manually downloaded.

 ## Django CLI Commands